mrexodia/VTIL-Hello/README.md

 cmake -G "Visual Studio 16 2019" ..
 ```

-This will generate `VTIL-Hello.sln`, which you can open in Visual Studio to build the project.
+This will generate `VTIL-Samples.sln`, which you can open in Visual Studio to build the project.